TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 '''
 ---

-Are you new to coding stanards...?
-Read ...

-## Let's make `ExceptionNameSniff` Together
+**Are you new to PHP Coding Standard Tools**?
+You can read intro [How PHP Coding Standard Tools Actually Work](/blog/2017/07/31/how-php-coding-standard-tools-actually-work/) to grasp the idea behind them.
+Or [just go on](https://www.youtube.com/watch?v=t99KH0TR-J4&feature=youtu.be&t=16) if you're ready to start... q<br>

-[Martin Hujer](https://www.martinhujer.cz/) told me about sniff that checks that all exception classes have "Exception" suffix.
+Today we'll pick an example a from my friend [Martin Hujer](https://www.martinhujer.cz/).
+Once told me about sniff that checks **that all exception classes have "Exception" suffix**.

 I said: How is it useful in practise?
 We all know that is common knowledge to write them this way.
 He replied: Well, we found some even in our code base.

- The point is not in count of fixed cases, but in **CI based responsibility*.
-From now on, **they'll NEVER have to think about it** and they can **focus on more valuable processes** that CI cannot do, like writing AliPay integration.
+ The point is not in the count of fixed cases, but in *CI based responsibility*.
+From now on, **people'll NEVER have to think about it** and they can **focus on more valuable processes** that CI cannot do, like writing AliPay integration.

+## 6 Steps To `ExceptionNameSniff`

-### What we need?
+### 1. Start Sentence That Declares What Sniff Does

-1. I start with sentence, that declares what sniff does.

 "An exception class should have "Exception" suffix."

-2. Create a sniff class and implement a `PHP_CodeSniffer\Sniffs\Sniff` interface.
+### 2. Create a Sniff Class and Implement a `PHP_CodeSniffer\Sniffs\Sniff` interface

 It covers 2 required methods:

 ```php